About

 Mahdy graduated from Pharos University in Alexandria (PUA) with a degree in Arts and Design.
 He was awarded a scholarship and completed two diplomas at the Danish School for Media and Journalism (DMJX) in Arhus, Denmark.

-Mahdy’s work has been exhibited worldwide, notably as part of the exhibition Take Me to the River (2021) at the Hamburger Bahnhof, Berlin and in the Altonaer Museum, Hamburg as part of the Hamburg Portfolio Review.
-He exhibited twice with the Ian Parry Scholarship in London and at Photoville in New York.
+Mahdy’s work has been exhibited internationally.
+Notable presentations include Take Me to the River (2021) at Hamburger Bahnhof, Berlin, and at the Altonaer Museum, Hamburg, as part of the Hamburg Portfolio Review.
+He has also held three solo exhibitions in Egypt, and his work has been shown at the Institut du Monde Arabe in Paris, Geopolis in Belgium, Photoville in New York and the Sharjah Art Foundation.

 World Press Photo Involvement: